MichealNestor01/message-hider/README.md

 Small tool which can be used to encrypt an alphabetical message into an image.
 To encrypt you select a message, offset, rgb component (r, g or b), image and base.

+This tool was made to create a ctf challenge for the Leeds Computing Society CTF.

 The tool works by adjusting the rgb component selected of each offset'th pixel such that that pixels rgb component value % base = character.

 The tool does not preserve characters not a-z and does not preserve capitalization.